aecsocket/fukomaster/README.md

 - [ ] Xorg
   - TODO

-This tool must be run as `sudo`, since it needs to read raw mouse inputs from your physical mouse.
+This tool must be run as root, since it needs to read raw mouse inputs from your physical mouse.

 **If using [Solaar],** the *Key/Button Diversion* for the *Mouse Gesture Button* must be set to *Regular*, so that this tool can read the mouse gesture button being pressed/released.